 The SEER measures air conditioning and heat pump cooling efficiency, which is calculated by the cooling output for a typical cooling season divided by the total electric energy input during the same time frame.
 A SEER rating is a maximum efficiency rating, similar to the miles per gallon for your car.
 Your car might get 28 miles per gallon on the highway, but if you’re stuck in city traffic it could be lower.
 If your air conditioner is 21 SEER, that’s its maximum efficiency.

-WHAT IS A GOOD SEER RATING?
+WHAT IS A GOOD SEER RATING FOR AN AIR CONDITIONER?

 A higher SEER rating means greater energy efficiency.
 The minimum standard SEER rating is 13 for air conditioners.
 Most modern air conditioners have a SEER that ranges from 13 to 21.
 ENERGY STAR® qualified central air conditioners must have a SEER rating of 14.5 to qualify.
 It’s important to remember that the efficiency of your system can also depend on the size of your home, your current ductwork and other variables.

 SEER EFFICIENCY SAVINGS CALCULATOR

 An air conditioner with a high SEER rating uses less energy to keep a comfortable temperature so it will cost less to operate than a system with a higher SEER rating.
 See how much you can lower your energy costs with a high SEER rated air conditioner.

 WHAT IS THE IDEAL SEER RATING FOR MY HOME?